leukwnl/leukwnl/README.md

 ## Hey there!
 You're probably here for one of two things, you're either...
 - a Cornell student enrolled in CS 4152/5152 Advanced Game Architecture, and are looking for my haptics library to help juice up your game,
-- a recruiter looking into whether I'll be a great fit for your organization.
+- someone looking into whether I'll be a great fit for your organization.

 Here's a little bit about myself: